hplp/ai-hardware-project-ethan-bella-eric/README.md

 - Data acquired: Testing and training datasets gathered for the 5 selected animals
 - Training started: Using *Edge Impulse*, have began training our model using Datasets
 - Further testing: Compiled 4 other animal call audio files (.wav) to use during testing {lion, monkey, frog, bird}
+- Drafted training models: Began coding a .tflite model that would consider utilizing MFCC's within an SVC for classification tasks

 ## Data Aquisition:
 *Preparation of the raw audio data that has been collected and organized for model training, along with the corresponding labels for each animal sound.*